andrew-codechimp/HA-Battery-Notes/docs/entities.md

 | `source_entity_id` | `string` | The entity_id the battery note is associated with |

 ### Adding a battery percentage
-If your device does not have a battery percentage but does have a battery voltage or other indicative sensor you can create a helper to add a calculated percentage and Battery Notes will create the Battery+ sensor from this by creating the sensor as follows.
+If your device does not have a battery percentage but does have a battery voltage or other indicative sensor you can create a helper to add a calculated percentage.
+Battery Notes will create the Battery+ sensor from this.
+You can create the helper as follows

 - Within Settings > Devices & Services > Helpers press Create Helper
 - Select a Template helper